github/docs/CONTRIBUTING.md

 ## Getting started

-See [the introduction to working in the docs repository](/contributing/working-in-docs-repository.md) to navigate our codebase with confidence :confetti_ball:.
-See [the GitHub Markdown reference](contributing/content-markup-reference.md) for information on how we write our markdown files.
+To confidently navigate our codebase, see [the introduction to working in the docs repository](/contributing/working-in-docs-repository.md): confetti ball:.
+For more information on how we write our markdown files, see [the GitHub Markdown reference](contributing/content-markup-reference.md).

-Before making changes, see what [types of contributions](/contributing/types-of-contributions.md) we accept.
-Some of them don't require writing even a single line of code :sparkles:.
+Check to see what [types of contributions](/contributing/types-of-contributions.md) we accept before making changes.
+Some of them don't even require writing a single line of code: sparkles:.

 ### Issues